henry-dev-atkins/QNLP_MasterWork/README.md

 # QNLP_MasterWork
 Work completed during research for Masters Dissertation on QuantumNLP.

 The goal here is to explore strategies to encode meaning vectors onto Quantum Computers.
-Encoding methods (and efficencies) to put data onto quantum computers will be explored.
-This will either be classically pre-trained word meaning vectors or corpus data for quantum NLP training data.
-Using this method of encoding I will explore whether a quantum computer could learn meaning vectors from a pre-trained model (BERT or FastText) via variational methods.
-This would be evaluated by a similarity (vector dot-product) calculation between two words.
+This will either be classically pre-trained word meaning vectors or corpus data for quantum NLP training.
+Using the optimum (to be found) method of encoding I will explore whether a quantum computer could learn meaning vectors from a pre-trained model (BERT or FastText) via variational methods.
+This would be evaluated by a similarity (vector dot-product) calculation between two words, as extracting the learnt vector from a quantum computer would be difficult due to superposition.
 In practice, phrase similarity (and learning) may be more useful due to the limited quantum resources needed to learn a large corpus.

 # Files: